zhs-bj/2024_fudan_software_update/README.md

 # Note on 2024.9.23

 Added burden calculation, and users can now select parts from PartHub database (i.e. the iGEM registry).

+# Note on 2024.9.25

+Added part file uploading functionality, and users can now upload their own parts and search for similar parts in PartHub database.